-The Johnson Publishing Company, and its flagship publication, Ebony Magazine, helped to fashion the Black middle-class in America for five decades.
-For 50 years, from 1958 until 2009, the Ebony Fashion Fair traversed the country.
-The coast-to-coast show was a pageant of haute couture that created aspirations wherever it went.
+The Johnson Publishing Company and its flagship publication, EBONY magazine, helped bring high fashion the Black middle class in America for five decades.
+For 50 years, from 1958 until 2009, their annual fashion show, the Ebony Fashion Fair, traversed the country.
+The coast-to-coast event was a pageant of haute couture that created aspirations wherever it went.
 It was a rite of passage for Black women, who flocked to it.
-The show also raised $55 million for African-American charities, like the United Negro College Fund or sickle-cell anemia research.
+The show also raised $55 million for African-American charities that included the United Negro College Fund and sickle cell anemia research.

 Over its history, the Ebony Fashion Fair changed the lives of those on both sides of the catwalk, and it changed America.